Valuative invariants for large classes of matroids: Introduction

 In \cite{joswig-schroter} Joswig and Schr\"oter introduced a class of matroids, called ``split matroids'', which arise naturally in the study of the rays of the tropical Grassmannian and subdivisions of the hypersimplex.
-This family of matroids can be described in purely combinatorial terms using a list of forbidden-minors \cite{cameron-mayhew} or hypergraphs \cite{berczi}.
-This class of matroids welcomes a different paradigm; for example, although the graphic matroid $\mathsf{K}_4$ coming from a complete graph on $4$ vertices has a polytope that is ``indecomposable'', it happens to be a split matroid and hence the valuations on it can be understood by considering an adequate subdivision of a hypersimplex in which $\mathscr{P}(\mathsf{K}_4)$ appears.
-In other words, instead of subdividing the polytope we are given, we may think of the opposite operation: starting from the polytope, we want to ``add'' pieces corresponding to matroids that can be easily described, and in such a way that at the end we obtain a hypersimplex.
-More precisely, we want to find a reasonably easy subdivision of a hypersimplex that contains our polytope, for which the remaining pieces are as easy as possible to describe.
+This class of matroids suggests the following paradigm: although the graphic matroid $\mathsf{K}_4$ coming from a complete graph on $4$ vertices has a polytope that is ``indecomposable'', it happens to be a split matroid and hence the valuations on it can be understood by considering an adequate subdivision of a hypersimplex in which $\mathscr{P}(\mathsf{K}_4)$ appears.
+In other words, instead of subdividing the polytope we are given, we may think of the opposite operation: starting from our polytope, try to ``add'' pieces corresponding to matroids that can be easily described, and in such a way that at the end we obtain a hypersimplex.
+More precisely, we want to find a reasonable subdivision of a hypersimplex in which one of the cells corresponds to our matroid, and the remaining cells are as easy as possible to describe.
+We will see this is possible to achieve for all \emph{elementary split matroids}, a subclass of split matroids that comprises all connected split matroids, but excludes some disconnected split matroids.

-A further reason to study split matroids is the fact that this class of matroids is well-structured and large in the sense that it contains strictly all paving and co-paving matroids.
-A long-standing conjecture, posed informally by Crapo and Rota \cite{crapo-rota} half-century ago, and later formalized by Mayhew et al.\ \cite{mayhew} asserts that the class of paving matroids is ``predominant'' (see Conjecture \ref{conj:mayhewetal} below).
+Yet another reason for which the study of (elementary) split matroids comes natural is because they constitute a well-structured and ``large'' class of matroids.
+A long-standing conjecture, posed informally by Crapo and Rota \cite{crapo-rota} half a century ago, and later formalized by Mayhew, Newman, Welsh, and Whittle \cite{mayhew} asserts that the class of paving matroids is ``predominant'' (see Conjecture~\ref{conj:mayhewetal} below).
+The class of (elementary) split matroids is strictly larger than the class of paving matroids.

 In the literature one often finds conjectures regarding invariants of matroids.
 Some well-known examples are the following: \begin{itemize} \item The Kazhdan--Lusztig polynomial of a matroid is always real-rooted \cite{gedeonsurvey}. \item The Ehrhart polynomial of a matroid always has positive coefficients \cite{deloera}. \item The Whitney numbers of the second kind form a unimodal sequence \cite{rota-conjecture}. \item The Speyer $g$-polynomial of a matroid always has non-negative coefficients \cite{speyer}. \item The Tutte polynomial of a matroid $\M$ without loops and coloops satisfies the inequality \cite{merino-welsh}.